This 15 minute lo mein is loaded with fresh veggies and tons of flavor – but is simple enough to throw together on a busy weeknight!

 - 1 teaspoon hoisin sauce

-- While your noodles are cooking, heat olive and sesame oils in a large saute pan over medium high heat.
+- While you’re cooking the noodles according to package directions, heat olive and sesame oils in a large saute pan over medium high heat.

-- Combine soy sauce, sesame oil and hoisin sauce in a small bowl.
-Drain cooked noodles and add them along with the sauce mixture to the pan and turn heat to low.
+- Strain cooked noodles and add them along with the sauce mixture to the pan and turn heat to low.

 - Toss to coat everything in the sauce and cook for one minute.
-Garnish with sliced green onion and enjoy!
+Garnish with cilantro and sesame seeds and enjoy!